RaeBroome/Coterie/README.md

 - [X] API accepts `POST` and returns data per above requirements
 - [X] Repo README has instructions for running and testing the API
 - [X] Repo README has information about what you'd do next, per above requirements
-- [X] Create a new GitHub repo and share it with karl@coterieinsurance.com